-General and Administrative (G&A) expenses increased to \$872,000 in the six months ended June 30, 2009 from \$409,000 in the six months ended June 30, 2008 primarily due to an accrual of \$318,700 for a registration payment arrangement, a \$60,000 increase in legal and audit fees, a \$12,000 increase in board of director fees, an \$18,000 increase in rent and utilities and a \$221,000 increase in consulting fees.
+General and Administrative (G&A) expenses increased to \$553,000 in the six months ended June 30, 2009 from \$409,000 in the six months ended June 30, 2008 primarily due to a \$60,000 increase in legal and audit fees, a \$12,000 increase in board of director fees, an \$18,000 increase in rent and utilities and a \$221,000 increase in consulting fees.
 This was offset, in part, by a \$90,000 decrease in salaries and a \$221,000 decrease in stock based compensation expense.
 The increase in legal and audit fees was primarily related to accounting and legal work in connection with amendments to the Form S-1.
 The increase in consulting fees was primarily related to finalization of the application for FDA clearance and consulting work related to the Form S-1 amendments and general corporate work.
 Salaries declined as a result of the departure of our former Chief Financial Officer and former Chief Executive Officer.
 The decrease in stock-based compensation expense was due to significant stock option grants in 2008 compared to relatively few in the 2009 period.
-Total G&A expenses are expected to increase due to increased insurance premiums and audit fees, resulting from becoming a public company, but otherwise remain relatively constant, except for the registration payment expense incurred in June 2009, over the next several quarters.
+Total G&A expenses are expected to increase due to increased insurance premiums and audit fees, resulting from becoming a public company, but otherwise remain relatively constant over the next several quarters.